bestquark/mentpy/docs/tutorials/intro-to-mbqc.rst

     @savefig 1d_cluster.png width=1000px
     mp.draw(mbcirc)

-This circuit can be used for implementing a single qubit gate on the input qubit.
-The chain if measured from left to right, and the information is teleported throughout the chain.
-To simply teleport the information without modifying it, we measure qubits :math:`0`, :math:`1`, :math:`2`, and :math:`3` in the :math:`X` basis, and the information is teleported to the output qubit modulo a byproduct operator :math:`Z` that depends on the measurement outcomes of previous qubits.
+This circuit is designed to implement a single qubit gate on the input qubit, with qubits measured in a left-to-right sequence.
+To teleport information without modification, we measure qubits :math:0, :math:1, :math:2, and :math:3 in the :math:X basis, resulting in the information being teleported to the output qubit with a byproduct operator :math:Z that depends on the earlier qubits' measurement outcomes.

-To implement this circuit, we can set the :obj:`Measurent` (or its alias :obj:`Ment`) operator on the qubits of the circuit.
-The :obj:`Measurement` object is defined by an angle and a measurement plane.
-The plane can be "XY", "XZ", or "YZ" ("X", "Y", and "Z" are also accepted), and it defines the basis in which the qubit is measured.
-Most commonly, we measure in the "XY" plane.
-The angle can be set or left as ``None``.
-If it not given, it will be considered a trainable parameter.
+To build this circuit, apply the :obj:Measurement (or its alias :obj:Ment) operator to the circuit's qubits.
+The :obj:Measurement object is characterized by an angle and a measurement plane, which can be "XY", "XZ", or "YZ" ("X", "Y", and "Z" are also accepted), determining the basis in which the qubit is measured.
+The "XY" plane is most commonly used.
+The angle can be specified or set to None.
+If not provided, it will be treated as a trainable parameter.

 .. ipython:: python